-For a lot of dogs, their lives mostly consist of eating, sleeping and playing.
+For a lot of dogs, their lives mostly consist of eating, sleeping and playing, with the odd spot of employment at a bring-your-dog-to-work day.
 But others have a much more serious job to do, with incredible results.
 From police dogs to guide dogs, millions of people all over the world rely on a dog to keep them safe, or in some cases, to keep them alive.

 Here at Asda Money, we want to celebrate the amazing jobs our furry friends are doing, so we’ve looked at their main duties and what training they must go through to become a professional pooch.

 Police dogs, often known as K-9’s, play a vital role in our police force.
 They’re trained to assist the police in many investigations.
 From searching for drugs and explosives to locating missing people or finding evidence at a crime scene, there’s not a lot a police dog can’t do.
 There are around 2,500 police dogs employed in the UK, with the German Shepherd being the most popular breed.

 Like humans, there is a lot of training involved when it comes to being a police dog.
 The puppies start training at a young age, and begin by learning to obey basic commands.
 Using their incredible sense of smell, the dogs are trained to track people down, as well as teaching them to detect and react to certain substances, such as explosives and illegal drugs.
 Some pooches are also trained in public enforcement, helping to assist officers in day-to-day life, such as chasing down suspects or guarding an area.
 Also like humans, police dogs never stop learning - when they’re not on patrol, they’re being trained.
 They also tend to live with their masters, making their relationship stronger every day.